 Did you know the common pigeon inspired Charles Darwin’s biggest idea?
 And that he bred pigeons to inform his theories?
 Museum scientist Jo Cooper, pigeon breeder John Elsdon and Mark Pallen author of The Rough Guide to Evolution explain.

 Two simple teeth sparked one of the greatest discoveries - without them the word 'dinosaur' may never have been heard!
 Museum scientist Paul Barrett, dinosaur researcher Susannah Maidment and amateur palaeontologist Karl-James Langford investigate.

 These exquisite glass sea creatures were made with techniques no one has been able to replicate.
 Museum scientist Miranda Lowe, glass-maker Rowan van der Holt and James Hyslop from Christie’s tell a story of unique art and tragedy.

 London Zoo’s best-loved resident Guy the gorilla taught us how to care for endangered primates in captivity.
 Museum scientist Richard Sabin, ex-keeper Mick Carman, life-long fan George Fitt and taxidermist Derek Frampton introduce him.

 The first adult Neanderthal skull ever discovered introduced us to the face of ancient humans.
 Museum scientist Chris Stringer, model maker Jez Gibson-Harris and acoustics researcher Anna Barney build the picture.
-Please note the Neanderthal skull is not currently on display in the Treasures gallery but will return in June.

 Look out for these 6 prized objects and more in the Treasures Cadogan Gallery.